CenturyHSTech/single-page-html-only/README.md

 # Single Page - HTML Only

-Students will create a single webpage on ___.
+Students will create a single webpage on a topic of your choice with headers, paragraphs, text formatting, links, and text formatting.
 ---

 <details>
 <summary><strong>Project Overview</strong></summary>

-Students will code an HTML page (`index.html`) and use markup to structure a page on ___.
+Students will code an HTML page (`index.html`) and use markup to structure a page on a topic of your choice.

-The page should have a minimum of 3 sections each with a section header, paragraphs, and images.
+The page should have a minimum of 3 sections each with a section header, paragraphs, links, and lists.
 In one or more of the sections, the student needs to create at least two different lists each with at least 3 list items.

 </details>